Advertisement

 Yoga

 For a workout that heals the body and the mind, try yoga.
-A meta-analysis published in JNCI Cancer Spectrum in 2019 found that breast cancer survivors who practiced yoga experienced less fatigue and depression.
+A study published in JNCI Cancer Spectrum in 2019 found that breast cancer survivors who practiced yoga experienced less fatigue and depression.

 women athletes running in pink breast cancer survivors run walk 5k